bregman-arie/devops-exercises/README.md

 :bar_chart: &nbsp;There are currently **834** questions

-:warning: &nbsp;These are not interview questions and most of them shouldn't be used as interview questions.
+:warning: &nbsp;You can use these for preparing for an interview but most of the questions and exercises don't represent an actual interview.
 Please read [Q&A](common-qa.md) for more details

 :thought_balloon: &nbsp;If you wonder "How to prepare for a DevOps interview?", you might want to read some of my suggestions [here](prepare_for_interview.md)